Search the Section 30 schedule

 Find licence area details for all commercial services by:

-The licence areas use data from the 2021 Australian Bureau of Statistics (ABS) census.
+We use data from the 2021 Australian Bureau of Statistics (ABS) census to determine licence area populations.
 We updated them in August 2023.
-Each licence area includes:
+Each licence area in the Section 30 Schedule includes:

 - population